tmick0/bloomfilter/README.md

 There are also a few operations supported by particular types:

 - Counting and paired BFs also support a Delete operation
+- Ordinary and paired BFs also support a Union operation
 - Counting BFs support conversion into ordinary BFs
+- Ordinary BFs support conversion into paired BFs
 - Ordinary BFs can be compressed using the halving method (as seen in [Wang et al.][2])

 A few additional helper mechanisms may eventually be implemented: